Cloud-CV/evalai-cli/docs/configure-host.md

 Now, you have to get your own unique token to connect to your own account for performing the different operations.

-Step 1: Go to your account in the EvalAI web app and go to you profile.
+Step 1: Log in to your EvalAI account and go to you profile section.

 Step 2: Click the `Get Authentication Token` button in your profile.

 Step 3: Click `Download as JSON` to download the token in a file.

-Step 4: In the terminal, go to you home directory.
+Step 4: In the terminal, switch to your home directory.

     `cd ~`

 Step 5: Create a dedicated folder for EvalAI's configurations.

     `mkdir .evalai`

 Step 5: Copy the `token.json` into the newly created `.evalai` folder.

     `mv Downloads/token.json ~/.evalai`

 Now you're all set and ready to go!